* This manuscript is represented by Vicki Marsdon at High Spot Literary Agency

-My third book, and the one with the most structure, 11:42 is more grown-up than the others, with difficult subject matter and a lot more swearing(!)
+My third book, and the one with the most structure, ’11:42′ is aimed at late teens with its nightmarish scenario and mature content.

 I was in Crete, and it was the first time I’d ever taken my laptop on holiday.
 As the red-hot sun went down over the turquoise sea, cicadas chirping in the background, I completely surprised myself by writing the opening line of something in a gloomy street in Huddersfield.
 Why?
 Who knows.
 But within a few days I had the first chapter cranked out.